 There is no prescribed outcome for an IFR, whether special or periodic.
 Recommendations could span from “no action required” to the introduction of operational remediation requirements, to the initiation of a Separation Process, described below.
 In the case of a Special IFR, it is expected that the recommendations of the IFRT will describe how the proposed remedial procedures are expected to address the identified deficiency.

 As described in Annex L, an IFR may determine that a separation process is necessary.
 In making this determination, the IFR is not responsible for recommending a type of separation.
 If the IFR determines that a Separation Process is necessary, it will recommend the creation of the Separation Cross-Community Working Group (SCWG).
 This recommendation would need to be approved by a supermajority of each of the GNSO and the ccNSO Councils, according to their normal procedures for determining supermajority, and would need to be approved by the ICANN Board after a public comment period, as well as the ICANN membership (assuming ICANN becomes a membership organization).
-A determination by the ICANN Board to not approve a SCWG that had been supported by a supermajority of the ccNSO and GNSO Councils would need to follow the same supermajority thresholds and consultation procedures as ICANN Board rejection (by a supermajority vote) of a PDP recommendation that is supported by a GNSO supermajority..
+A determination by the ICANN Board to not approve a SCWG that had been supported by a supermajority of the ccNSO and GNSO Councils would need to follow the same supermajority thresholds and consultation procedures as ICANN Board rejection (by a supermajority vote) of a PDP recommendation that is supported by a GNSO supermajority.

 III.A.ii.
 Proposed Oversight & Accountability Replacement